Python 3 migration with the Splunk platform

 Check this manual often for updated information about the Splunk platform Python 3 migration.
 The content is subject to change.

 On January 1, 2020, Python version 2.x was officially deprecated by the Python Software Foundation.
 Python packages and tools have ended or are ending support for Python 2, and new Python packages don't support Python 2.
-This does not impair Splunk's ability to provide support for Splunk Enterprise, including Python 2.7.
-However, to continue to leverage community support and maintain compatibility with the many third party projects that use Python, Splunk has migrated Splunk Enterprise, supported Premium Solutions, and supported Splunkbase apps and add-ons to be compatible with Python 3.7.
+This does not impair Splunk's ability to provide support for Splunk Cloud Platform and Splunk Enterprise, including Python 2.7.
+However, to continue to leverage community support and maintain compatibility with the many third-party projects that use Python, Splunk has migrated Splunk Cloud Platform and Splunk Enterprise, supported Premium Solutions, and supported Splunkbase apps and add-ons to be compatible with Python 3.7.

-Splunk has released Splunk Enterprise version 8.0 to support the migration from Python 2 to Python 3.
-Splunk has migrated impacted features to Python 3.7, and Splunk Enterprise version 8.0 includes both the Python 2.7 and Python 3.7 runtimes, to help customers and developers transition Python in apps from Python 2 to Python 3.
-Splunk will remove the Python 2.7 runtime altogether in a future release.
+Splunk has released Splunk Cloud Platform and Splunk Enterprise versions 8.x to support the migration from Python 2 to Python 3.
+Splunk has migrated impacted features to Python 3.7, and versions 8.x include both the Python 2.7 and Python 3.7 runtimes, to help customers and developers transition Python in apps from Python 2 to Python 3.
+Splunk Cloud Platform currently defaults to Python 2, and a future version of Splunk Cloud Platform will remove support for the Python 2.7 runtime altogether.

-Administrators of Splunk Enterprise and Splunk Cloud deployments might need to take steps to prepare for Python 3.7 in Splunk Enterprise version 8.0, as there are prerequisites to this upgrade.
+Administrators of Splunk Cloud Platform and Splunk Enterprise deployments might need to take steps to prepare for Python 3.7 in version 8.x and later, as there are prerequisites to this upgrade.
 See details in Changes to Splunk Enterprise.

 Splunk provides the Splunk Platform Upgrade Readiness app for admins to scan deployed apps for any components impacted by migration to Python 3.
 For more information, see the Splunk Platform Upgrade Readiness App.